8 Best Headphones for Snowboarding & Skiing (2026)

 ❌ Cons

-• 6-hour battery is on the shorter side
+• 6 hours of battery life is on the shorter side

 • Bulky carrying case for minimalist packs